canonical/cloud-init/doc/rtd/topics/events.rst

 **scope**: *<name of the scope for event policy>*

-The ``scope`` value is a string which defines under which domain do the event occur.
-Currently there are two known scopes: ``network`` and ``storage``.
+The ``scope`` value is a string which defines under which domain does the event occur.
+Currently the only one known scope is ``network``, though more scopes may be added in the future.
 Scopes are defined by convention but arbitrary values can be used.

 **when**: *<list of events to handle for a particular scope>*